SarowarSaurav/Shadhin-Mobile-App-for-Special-Childs/README.md

 # Shadhin-Mobile-App-for-Special-Childs
-Mobile Application for differently abled children
+Shadhin is an Android application to provide teaching metarials in an interactive tool  for better learning and behavioral therapy for differently abled children